makersacademy/rps-challenge/README.md

 The project is currently under construction, it may not be completed as this is a practice exercise to build myskills.

-### Screenshots

-XXXXXXXXXXXXXXXXX I maybe want to include photos of the class diagrams and system diagrams here?
-Or a screenshot of the landing page?

 ### Task / User Stories

 The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.